Airlock CLI

 What is the Airlock CLI?

-The Airlock CLI is a standalone enforcer that gates shell commands through the Airlock gateway.
-Sign in and pair once; then use airlock-cli approve to request human approval before running sensitive commands (e.g. git push, production deploys).
+The Airlock CLI is an open-source reference enforcer that gates shell commands through your organization's Integrations Gateway.
+Authenticate and pair once against https://<your-gateway-host>; then use airlock-cli approve to request human approval before running sensitive commands.

 • Asks for approval — Before a command runs, it sends a request to the gateway.
-You see the request on the Airlock mobile app and tap Approve or Reject.
+You see the request on the Mobile Approver and tap Approve or Reject.

 • Blocks until you decide — The terminal waits until you approve, reject, or until a timeout.
 It exits with a clear result so your shell or script can allow or block the command.